dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  People really don’t like to hear success explained away as luck — especially successful people.
+  The sea speaks a language polite people never repeat.
+It is a colossal scavenger slang and has no respect.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1205 days)
+## 🌟 Experiences (1206 days)

 ### 🧮 Programming languages